-He is a Director of Great Eastern Holdings Limited, and has been a member of the Singapore Public Service Commission since 1990.
-He was a former Board Member of BlueScope Steel Limited (Australia) until November 2013.
+He is a director of Great Eastern Life Assurance (Malaysia) Berhad.
+He was formerly a Board Member of Great Eastern Holdings Limited and BlueScope Steel Limited (Australia).

-Mr Tan was awarded the Public Service Star in 1999, and the Public Service Star (Bar) in 2010.
+Mr Tan was a member of the Singapore Public Service Commission from 1990 to 2020.
+He was awarded the Public Service Star in 1999, and the Public Service Star (Bar) in 2010.